5 Ingredient Sweet Potato Hummus

 Sweet potatoes + chickpeas = a match made in heaven??
 Let me know what you think!

-Original photography provided by Lobo Jones Productions, a Brooklyn-based premium video & photo production company specializing in branded content and short-form documentary film.
+Original photography for this recipe provided by Lobo Jones Productions, a Brooklyn-based premium video & photo production company specializing in branded content and short-form documentary film.